implico/email-framework/README.md

   - `configs`: configuration for the whole project and for particular scripts
   - `views`: view templates:
     - `layout.tpl`: the main view (layout) file
-    - `scripts`: if you want to have multiple views for one main layout (which differ in language or some details like colors, graphics), place them here; by default, there is only one script: `script.tpl`
+    - `scripts`: if you want to have multiple views for one main layout (which differ in language or some details like colors, graphics), place them here; by default, there is only one script: `script.tpl`; see the [Multilang](#multilang) example for use case
   - `styles`: CSS styles (as Smarty templates, so you can e.g. access config variables)
     - `layout.tpl`: main styles included in your view layout template (you can rename or create new ones)
     - `inline.tpl`: styles to put inline with [CssToInlineStyles](https://github.com/tijsverkoyen/CssToInlineStyles) (you cannot rename it, but can include other templates from within)